bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/staking.md

 ## Delegator Operations

-Delegators are the BNB holders who stake their BNB to a validator of their choice, and share the rewards and the risks with the validator.
-Delegators can choose any validator from the active or the standby validator set, and they can switch between validators at any time.
-Delegators can also undelegate their BNB from a validator, and claim their rewards at any time.
+Delegators are BNB holders who stake their BNB with a validator, sharing rewards.
+They can select any active or standby validator, switch between them, undelegate their BNB, and claim rewards anytime.

 ### Delegate